imarevic/tech_hub/docs/DEVNOTES.md

 su - ${USER}
 ```

+---

-These commands are mainly for local testing.
+These commands are mainly for local testing:

 Bring down any running containers with volumes: